-Pursuant to interpretations of Rule 14(a)-8 by the Securities & Exchange Commission staff, I initially propose as a time for a telephone conference to discuss this proposal November 29, 2021 from 2-5 p.m. eastern.
+Pursuant to interpretations of Rule 14(a)-8 by the Securities & Exchange Commission staff, I initially propose as a time for a telephone conference to discuss this proposal September 29, 2021 from 2-5 p.m. eastern, 11 a.m.-2 p.m. pacific.
 If that proves inconvenient, I hope you will suggest some other times to talk.
 Please feel free to contact me at sshepard@nationalcenter.org so that we can determine the mode and method of that discussion.